-- Medical Excuse: A student may be excused from his/her absence provided that a signed and stamped medical certificate is presented.
+- 1. Medical Excuse: A student may be excused from his/her absence provided that a signed and stamped medical certificate is presented.
 The medical certificate must state the nature of the visit to the hospital/clinic, including the number of days of leave recommended. - 2.
 Emergency Excuse.
-A student may be excused from his/her absence provided sufficient evidence/document is presented in cases of emergencies such as family emergency, deaths in the family, any accidents incurred by the student or family member and any other circumstances as approved by the Office of the Assistant Dean for Student Affairs (ADSAR).
+A student may be excused from his/her absence provided sufficient evidence/document is presented in cases of emergencies such as family emergency, deaths in the family, any accidents incurred by the student or family member and any other circumstances as approved of the Assistant Dean Student Affairs and Registration (ADSAR).